Training structure

 Know-how and skills

-- Understanding the trophic types of bacteria
+- Know the trophic types of bacteria

 - Knowing how and under what conditions bacteria multiply

-- Knowledge of Immunity in bacteria, CrispR
+- Understanding the concepts of immunity in bacteria, CRISPR

-- Knowing how yeast multiplies
+- Understand how yeast multiplies

-- Understand the basic principles of bacterial metabolism
+- Understand the basics of bacterial metabolism

 - Understanding how viruses evolve and emerge